21echoes/pedalboard/README.md

 * norns (200328 or later)
 * Audio in (stereo preferred, mono mode available in params)
 * Reset after installs or updates (this is a new Engine)
-* Optional: Follow instructions at https://llllllll.co/t/31781 to enable the Mutable Instruments pedals (Clouds & Rings)
+* Optional: Follow instructions at https://llllllll.co/t/31781 to enable Granular and Resonator

 ## Roadmap
 Film a brief demo video showing how it works